 How much is my diamond worth?

-How much your diamond is worth and how much you will get paid for your diamond is dependent on 2 main things:
+How much your diamond is worth and how much you will get paid for your diamond is dependent on 2 main factors:

 The quality of your diamond will dictate how much is it worth.
 While there are many factors that determine the quality of your diamond, the 4 C’s are arguably the most important.While gemologists use a lot of diamond specific terminology that you may or may not be acquainted with, the 4 C’s are the most important to understand.
 These are: